20 Healthy Desserts for Weight Loss

 Don’t expect these pints to replace your Ben and Jerry’s staples in terms of taste, but the upside is that they’re significantly lower in calories and therefore won’t destroy your diet like an entire pint of the real thing would.
 “Arctic Zero desserts are lactose-free, gluten-free, Kosher, fat-free, and have an array of varieties from chunky or creamy pints to chocolate dipper bars in a variety of flavors, ranging from 35-80 calories per serving,” says Zuckerbrot.

 Enlightened Ice Cream Bars and Sandwiches

-Low in calories, fat and sugar–these dessert bars will be sure to lighten up your evenings.
+Low in calories, fat and sugar—these healthy dessert bars will be sure to lighten up your evenings.
 “There are many store bought dessert products and homemade recipes that won’t sabotage weight loss efforts.
 Enlightened treats have an array of flavors between 70-110 calories, are low in fat and sugar and contain no artificial sweeteners,” says Zuckerbrot.
-For more indulgent eats, clock here for our list of the 25 Best Carbs for Weight Loss.

 Kind Bar, Dark Chocolate Almond Mint

 Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition admits she’s a big fan of snacking on KIND bars after dinner because they offer your body healthy fats and satiating protein.
-Their dark chocolate almond mint flavor in particular is more decadent and is a much healthier alternative to traditional candy bars.
+Their dark chocolate almond mint flavor, in particular, is more decadent and is a much healthier alternative to traditional candy bars.
 While most chocolate bars are loaded with sugar, this sweet choice boasts just 5 grams!
-Or simply munch on any of these amazingly delicious 50 Snacks With 50 Calories or Less!

 Justin’s Dark Chocolate Hazelnut Butter